 What this site means to me has changed enormously over the years.
 What started out as a promotional site for my ill-fated musical endeavour turned into a place I could try any idea I wanted.
 I created a Blog Carnival, podcasted, wrote match reports for Pro Evo 4, and loads more.
-It helped me develop my writing style, create a portfolio – there are over 1.25 million words here, spread across more than 7,200 published posts – and most importantly it was a huge amount of fun.
+It helped me develop my writing style and create a portfolio – there are over 1.25 million words here, spread across more than 7,200 published posts – and have a huge amount of fun in the process.

 Since moving to Germany for work, I haven’t shown this site any attention.
 I’d like to change that in 2014.

 This was fun, but it's time to call it a day.
 Thanks for reading!